Kthulu120/liquid_dl/README.md

 ## Motivation And Notes

 Built for users who need simple datahoarding methods whether it be from mobile or prefer a nice gui over command-line.
-Note that the root or '/' will never be accepted as an input path unless you have a default directory that you specify on the front-end, so make sure to mount hard drives to some mount points.
+Note that the root or '/' will never be accepted as an input path unless you have a default directory that you specify in the settings by clicking on the logo, so make sure to mount hard drives to some mount points.

 ### Prerequisites

 First to use this web-gui you need the technologies(though most are simply supported by python pip) it uses installed so we'll go one-by-one for each program needed:

-* Install ffmpeg & wget (though both should be installed by default on most linux distos).
+* Install [ffmpeg](https://www.ffmpeg.org/download.html) & [wget](http://gnuwin32.sourceforge.net/packages/wget.htm) (though both should be installed by default on most linux distos, though windows binaries are available).
 Though if ffmpeg isn't working [here's](https://askubuntu.com/questions/691109/how-do-i-install-ffmpeg-and-codecs) a quick stackoverflow that may help
 ```
 sudo apt-get install ffmpeg
 ```